KyleDouglasP/Mock-Pizza-Store-Android-App/README.md

+Created as part of the Rutgers Software Methodology course with Jason Abahazy.

-App tested and ran through API Level 30 "R", utlizing the Medium Phone AVD in Android Studio
+App tested and ran through API Level 30 "R", utilizing the Medium Phone AVD in Android Studio